 This easy pumpkin muffin recipe is quickly put together and easy enough for anyone to make.

-The beauty of this recipe is that you do not need any fancy tools for it.
-A strainer, a whisk, two bowls, and a muffin tray is all the recipe requires.
+The beauty of this recipe is that it does not require fancy tools.
+All you need is a strainer, a whisk, two bowls, and a muffin tray.

-You mix the ingredients but just enough to moisten the dry ingredients.
+Step 4.
+Mix the ingredients just enough to moisten the dry ingredients.
 Do not overmix.
 Fill ⅔ of each muffin cup with batter and bake at 350F for about 25 minutes.

 You will end up with about 12 regular muffins.

-Do you allow pumpkin muffins to cool in the pan or do you remove them right away?
+Do you allow these muffins to cool in the pan, or do you remove them right away?

 It would be best to allow the pumpkin muffins to cool in the pan for about 5-10 minutes and then place them on a rack to cool completely.